- Components and definition of the hydrologic cycle

 11.7.3 Groundwater Flow

 Wells are conduits that extend into the ground with openings to the aquifers, to extract from, measure, and sometimes add water to the aquifer.
-Wells are the generally the way that geologists and hydrologist measure the depth to groundwater from the land surface.
+Wells are generally the way that geologists and hydrologist measure the depth to groundwater from the land surface as well as withdraw water from aquifers.

-The water table will generally mirror surface topography (i.e., a function of elevation) because hydrostatic pressure is equal to atmospheric pressure along the surface of the water table.
-If the water table intersects the ground surface the result will be water at the surface in the form of a spring, lake, or wetland.
+The water table will generally mirror surface topography, though more subdued, because hydrostatic pressure is equal to atmospheric pressure along the surface of the water table.
+If the water table intersects the ground surface the result will be water at the surface in the form of a gaining stream, spring, lake, or wetland.
+The water table intersects the channel for gaining streams which then gains water from the water table.
+The channels for losing streams lie below the water table, thus losing streams lose water to the water table.
+Losing streams may be seasonal during a dry season or ephemeral in dry climates where they may normally be dry and carry water only after rain storms.
+Ephemeral streams pose a serious danger of flash flooding in dry climates.

 - Q = flow (volume/time)